realworldocaml/book/book/platform/README.md

 ### Setting up an opam local switch

-The next thing we need is a suitable compiler developer environment for this project, with dune and any other library dependencies available.
+The next thing we need is a suitable environment for this project, with dune and any other library dependencies available.
 The best way to do this is to create a new opam sandbox, via the `opam switch create` command.
 If you specify a project directory argument to this command, then it creates a "local switch" that stores all the dependencies within that directory rather than under `~/.opam`.
-This is a convenient way to keep all your build dependencies and source code in one place on your filesystem.
+This is a convenient way to keep all your build dependencies and source code in one place on your filesystem.  [opam/local switch]{.idx}
-[opam/local switch]{.idx}

 Let's make a local switch for our hello world project now:
 [opam package manager/creating a local switch]{.idx}